 with periodic or homogeneous Neumann boundary condition $\partial_{n}\psi\big|_{\partial\Omega}=0$. \end{thm}

 \begin{proof} We first show that the time-fractional CH equation conserves the total mass.
-More precisely, if $\phi$ is the solution of time-fractional CH equation (\ref{eq:fracCH}) with periodic boundary condition or no-flux boundary condition (\ref{eq:FCHEbc}), then
+More precisely, if $\phi$ is the solution of (\ref{eq:fracCH}) with the periodic boundary condition or the no-flux boundary condition (\ref{eq:FCHEbc}), then